Essendon Football Club

 The Essendon Football Club, nicknamed the Bombers or colloquially the Dons, is a professional Australian rules football club that plays in the Australian Football League (AFL), the game's premier competition.
-The club was formed by the McCracken family in their Ascot Vale home "Alisa" adopting the name of the local borough.
-While the exact date is unknown, it is generally accepted to have been in 1872.
-The club's first recorded game took place on 7 June 1873 against a seconds team.
-From 1878 until 1896, the club played in the Victorian Football Association (VFA), then joined seven other clubs in October 1896 to form the breakaway Victorian Football League (known as the Australian Football League since 1990).
-Headquartered at the Essendon Recreation Ground, known as Windy Hill, from 1922 to 2013, the club moved to The Hangar in Tullamarine in late 2013 on land owned by the Melbourne Airport corporation.
-The club shares its home games between Docklands Stadium and the Melbourne Cricket Ground.
-Zach Merrett is the current club captain.
+Formed by the McCracken family in their Ascot Vale home in 1872, the club played its first recorded game in 1873.
+From 1878 until 1896, the club played in the Victorian Football Association (VFA), where it won four consecutive premierships between 1891 and 1894.
+In 1896, Essendon joined seven other clubs to form the breakaway Victorian Football League (known as the AFL since 1990), winning the inaugural VFL premiership in 1897.
+Headquartered at Windy Hill from 1922 to 2013, the club moved to The Hangar in late 2013.
+The club currently shares its home games between Docklands Stadium and the Melbourne Cricket Ground.
+Andrew McGrath serves as the club captain as of 2026.

-Essendon is one of Australia's best-known and most successful football clubs.
-It has won 16 VFL/AFL premierships, which, along with Carlton and Collingwood, is the most of any club in the competition.
-The club won four consecutive VFA premierships between 1891 and 1894, a feat unmatched in that competition's history.
-Essendon also hold the distinction of being the only club to win a premiership in their inaugural season (1897).
-It has struggled to achieve significant on-field success in the 21st century, however, having won its most recent premiership in 2000 and most recent final in 2004.